Social Service Scholarship (Mid-Term): 2025 Profile

 Funding & Scholar Support

-- Maintenance allowance and any pre-studies allowance
+- One-time pre-studies allowance

 Eligibility Essentials